Camp Trans: 2010 festivals

 There were tensions during the 2010 festivals.
 A piece published in both Anarchist News and the queer zine Pink and Black described a confrontation with a tow truck driver.
 The driver allegedly threatened to kill Camp Trans members with a tow cable after he was asked to turn off his engine during a Camp Trans speech.

 Pink and Black wrote that there was vandalism during the festival, saying that, in one incident, someone painted the words "Real Womyn Have Cocks" in a MichFest kitchen.
 The zine also said a flyer was distributed that read: "Second-Wave 'Feminists', / A hot load from my monstrous tranny-cock embodies womanhood more than the pieces of menstral (sic) art your transphobic cunts could ever hope to create. / Love, Womyn-born-Monsters".

 Since 2010

 There have been groups created "on the land" like Trans Women Belong Here, for support, care, and acquiring a "safe space" within MichFest.
 MichFest itself, however, ceased as an ongoing concern after its 40th season in 2015.

+UK Festival

+In 2022 an art and community camping festival for and by trans people was held in Leighton Buzzard, inspired by and named after the original Camp Trans.
+The event was a success and took place again on a larger scale, with performances and workshops, in the summer of 2023.

+In 2024 the festival moved to a new site in South Wales, and took place there again in September 2025 for approximately 300 attendees and staff.